fefa4ka/linked_ring/README.md

 ```

 ## Performance

-The performance of the Linked Ring data structure depends on the size of the buffer, and the number of elements stored in it.
-The larger the buffer simultanius consumers, the more time it will take to remove elements for specific owner from it (`O(n)` because `owners` bitfield need to recompute).
-Adding elements to a linked ring buffer is an `O(1)` operation.
+The Linked Ring Buffer data structure provides efficient performance characteristics, making it suitable for a wide range of applications.
+Here's an overview of the performance characteristics and function complexities:
+* `lr_init`: The initialization function has a time complexity of *O(N)*, where `N` is the size of the buffer.
+It sets up the internal data structure and links the cells in a ring.
+* `lr_put`: Adding an element to the buffer using the `lr_put` function has a time complexity of *O(1)*, as it simply appends the element to the buffer.
+The function performs a constant number of operations regardless of the buffer size.
+* `lr_get`: Retrieving and removing an element from the buffer using the `lr_get` function also has a time complexity of *O(1)*.
+It retrieves the element at the read position and updates linked list chain.
+* `lr_count`: Counting the number of elements in the buffer using the `lr_count` function has a time complexity of *O(N)*, where N is the number of elements in the buffer.
+The function iterates through the linked list of elements and counts them.

 ### Memory Consumption